 5) Create Distractions

-While music or TV may be distraction enough, other good distractions include playing games with your pet.
-Don’t just lock him in the back room and forget about him until the renovations are complete.
+While music or TV may be distracting enough, other good distractions include playing games with your pet.
+Don’t just lock him in the backroom and forget about him until the renovations are complete.

 6) Maintain Regular Schedule